Mailde/MAILDE_STRAIN_MAP/README.md

 ## Overview

-This code computes and visualizes **local surface strain** in metallic slab systems (e.g. Cu–Au alloys) stored in an ASE database.
+This code computes and visualizes **surface strain** in metallic slab systems (e.g. Cu–Au alloys) stored in an ASE database.
 Two complementary strain measures are
 evaluated: